-"I sometimes develop the training curriculum myself so that they know exactly what they’re required to do," she added.
+"I sometimes develop the training curriculum myself so that they know& nbsp; exactly & nbsp; what they’ re required to do," she added.
 "It often takes them two months to complete training."

 It will take 100 years to train 200,000 logistics staff with the country’s current speed and quality of logistics training, said Trần Chí Dũng, vice president of the Việt Nam Logistics Research and Development Institute.

-Some 100 logistics staff registered for a course on international customer service opened by the VLA last month, although the class could only serve 50.
+Some 100 logistics staff registered for a course on international c span > ustomer service opened by the VLA last month, although the class could only serve 50.
 Despite such a high demand for trained staff, the HCM City University of Transport is the only university in the city that offers a degree in logistics management and multimodal transportation, according to surveys by the VLA.

 Other universities and colleges do provide logistic training programs but they are often incorporated into degrees of business management, transportation economics, foreign trade, commerce and tourism.